"""Sprite nodes with frame-based animation support."""

 from dataclasses import dataclass

-from ..descriptors import Property, Signal
+from ..descriptors import Property

 from ..nodes_2d.node2d import Node2D